Fo4Ik-git/MyWebPortfolio/README.md

 The web portfolio was built using the following technologies:

 -   Java
 -   Spring Boot
--   CSS / HTML5
+-   CSS / HTML5 / JS
 -   Bootstrap
 -   SQL